I collect dinnerware and serveware and enjoy passing on my knowledge of these lovely pieces!

 Lenox Made in the USA Dinnerware Set

-In support of American jobs and maintaining the purity of what we put into our bodies, here are five brand names of lead-free, made in the USA dinnerware.
+In support of American jobs and maintaining the purity of what we put into our bodies, here are five brand names of non-toxic and lead-free, made in the USA dinnerware.
 We feature place settings and unique pieces from each manufacturer that will make great additions for your own home or gifts for people on your list.

 I have taken a personal pledge to never place foreign made dinnerware on my table because purchasing these sets of dinnerware helps me put food on other Americans' tables.

 The Lenox Simply Fine Turquoise Chirp 4-Piece Place Setting is ideal for people who love either blue and white colors in their dinnerware or aviary patterns.
 This set has a lovely blue and white floral and bird motif arched over the curves of the plates, and delicately splashed over the body of the bowl and mug.
 I am a big bird watcher, and this set always reminds me of my feathered friends at the feeder right outside the window.

 This set includes a dinner plate, salad/dessert plate, soup bowl, and mug.
 It is crafted of fine bone china, and is microwave, dishwasher, and freezer safe.
 This set has a chip-resistance guarantee (great if you have kids or an occasional clumsy guest).
 I have on a number of occasions hit the pieces against household objects and the pieces still remain intact.
 The plates have survived bangs against my kitchen sink as well as a mug lip hitting the underside of the cupboard when I retrieve the cup for serving.